OXID-eSales/developer_documentation/development/modules_components_themes/module/skeleton/metadataphp/amodule/blocks.rst

             ],
         ],

-Template block ``file`` value holding the path to your customized block should be defined using full path from module directory, earlier it was a sub path of the modules ``out/blocks`` directory.
+Differences in block file definition per shop/metadata version.

-You can define a position of a block if a template block is extended several times (by different modules).
+Template block ``file`` value holding path to your customized block should be defined using full path from module directory, earlier it was a sub path from modules ``out/blocks`` directory.

-In this way, you can sort the block extensions.
+You can define a position of a block if a template block is extended multiple (by different modules).

-To do this, use the optional template block ``position`` value.
+So you can sort the block extensions.
+This is done via the optional template block ``position`` value.

 Theme-specific blocks
 ---------------------